benjaminmetzler/OpenRemoteHub/documentation/json_format.md

     ],
 ```

 The above example shows that when the activity is loaded it will instruct OpenRemoteHub to send the power on commands to the tv and receiver and then tell them to switch to the correct HDMI ports.
-Any number of actions can be done in a macro.
+Any number of actions can be called in `on_load`.

 ``` json
     "on_unload":[